 The maps show the new district boundaries which were adopted by the Minnesota South Area Assembly in March 2015.
 The definition of new districts was in terms of the previous districts.
 The details of these boundaries are based on a document which describes the boundaries of the previous 44 districts.

-Every group receives a free copy of the Al‑Anon/Alateen Service Manual (P24-27) whenever it is revised.
-The latest revision is for 2014–2017.
-The Service Manual is available on line as PDF documents.
+Although it is no longer true that every group receives a free copy of the Al‑Anon/Alateen Service Manual (P24-27) whenever it is revised, the latest revision (for 2018–2021) is available on line.
 It is the ultimate reference about Al‑Anon and Alateen service.
 If you have a service-related question, the answer is probably in the Service Manual.

 Part 1 of the Service Manual, Al‑Anon and Alateen Groups at Work (published separately as P24), is a good introduction to Al‑Anon as an organization.
 Some of the information it contains explains how to start a group, what happens in a group, and the structure of the Al‑Anon/Alateen fellowship.
 In particular, it provides basic information about Districts, Areas, Intergroups or Information Services, and the World Service Conference.